Thegiodore/NetScuela/README.md

 # NetScuela
-Chat kayo sa gf if may tanong
+Chat kayo sa gc if may tanong